miRkwood-RNA/miRkwood/miRkwood_installation.md

     --min-read-positions-nb 0 --max-read-positions-nb 5 --align

-Type the following command for detailed help on the command options: sudo docker run iguigon/mirkwood perl -I/home/mirkwood/cgi-bin/lib/ /home/mirkwood/cgi-bin/bin/mirkwood-bed.pl --help
+Type the following command for detailed help on the command options: sudo docker run iguigon/mirkwood ./mirkwood-bed.pl --help

 With the -v /your/mapping/repertory/:/home/mapping/ parameter,